La Chinoise: Plot

-Eventually the train arrives at its destination, and Véronique sets off to the hotel where the Soviet Minister of Culture is staying.
-She at first mistakenly reverses the digits of the room number and ends up killing the wrong man, then returns and carries out the assassination upon realizing her mistake.
-The return of the original owners of the apartment where the cell has been living causes them to leave.
-The revolutionary activities of the Aden Arabie cell prove unsuccessful, and the film ends with Véronique narrating that she plans to return to school, having realized that she has made only the "first timid step in a long march".
+Véronique arrives at the hotel where Sholokhov is staying.
+She mistakenly reverses the digits of the room number and kills the wrong man, then returns and carries out the assassination upon realizing her mistake.
+The revolutionary activities of the Aden Arabie cell prove unsuccessful, and after the remaining members have left the apartment, the original owners return to the apartment, tearing posters from the walls and removing the books from the shelves.
+Guillaume retreats to the countryside, working in a carnival-type game where people buy vegetables and throw them at his head.
+Véronique returns to school, having realized that she had only made "the first timid step of a long march".